Henokaa/Henokaa/README.md

 gained and put into practice.
 It forces me to acknowledge my gaps and work on enhancing my skills.
 For me to ever master a concept, I have to put it to practice

-- 🌱 Here is my portofolio https://henoka.netlify.app/
+- 🌱 Here is my portofolio website https://henoka.netlify.app/
 - 👯 I’m looking to collaborate with others and work on projects
 - 🥅 2022 Goals: Contribute to Open Source projects
 - ⚡ Fun fact: I love my work